 “If you see articles that say jurisdictions like the BVI are facilitators of illegitimate activity, that is incorrect,” Financial Secretary Neil Smith said Friday.
 “Yes, it occurs, but it also occurs in jurisdictions that are not seen as offshore financial centers.”

 The British Virgin Islands, an overseas British territory of about 30,000 people near Puerto Rico, is the world’s leading center for company incorporation, according to the Tax Justice Network.
-More than 1 million enterprises have been incorporated since 1984.
+At least one million enterprises have been incorporated since 1984.
 There were 450,000 active ones at the end of last year, according to the Financial Services Commission.